carpentries-incubator/workflows-nextflow/episodes/09-Simple_Rna-Seq_pipeline.md

 ~~~
 {: .language-bash }

-File paths including one or more wildcards ie. `*`, `?`, etc. MUST be wrapped in single-quoted characters to avoid Bash expands the glob.
+File paths including one or more wildcards ie. `*`, `?`, etc. MUST be wrapped in single-quoted characters to avoid Bash expanding the glob pattern on the command line.

 > ## `set` operator
 > Use the `set` operator in place of = assignment to define the read_pairs_ch channel.
 > > ## Solution
 > > ~~~
-> > Channel .fromFilePairs(params.reads)
+> > Channel.fromFilePairs(params.reads)
 > > .set{read_pairs_ch}
 > > ~~~
 > > {: .language-groovy }